Dover11/iOS-19/README.md

 ```
 ------

-<p align="Center">After a lenghty amount of reasearch by the development team here at Apple, we have decided to bring APK support to iPhone.</p>
+<p align="Center">After a lenghty amount of reasearch by the totally real development team at Apple, we have decided to bring APK support to iPhone.</p>